Beampattern Design for Transmit Architectures Based on Reconfigurable Intelligent Surfaces: Introduction

-In this work, we tackle the problem of beampattern design for the RIS-based transmit architecture introduced in~\cite{Jamali_2021, Li_2021}, where a few active antennas called sources (possibly one, as in~\cite{Li_2021}), each equipped with a dedicated RF chain, illuminate a (passive) RIS, composed of a large number of low-cost and energy-efficient elements, that reflect/retransmit a phase-shifted version of the superposition of the signals emitted by the sources.
-These types of architectures have many advantages~\cite{Jamali_2021}.
+In this work, we focus on the beampattern design for the RIS-based transmit architecture introduced in~\cite{Jamali_2021, Li_2021}.
+This architecture employs a small number of active antennas, termed sources (potentially a single source, as in~\cite{Li_2021}), each with a dedicated RF chain, to illuminate a passive RIS.
+The RIS, comprising a large number of low-cost, energy-efficient elements, reflects or retransmits a phase-shifted version of the combined signals from the sources.
+This approach offers several advantages~\cite{Jamali_2021}.
 Indeed, the beam-steering capability is directly controlled by the RIS, so the number of active antennas does not have to scale with the number of passive elements in the RIS.
-Furthermore, contrary to what happens in hybrid analog-digital arrays, where the analog network which feeds the transmit antennas causes a severe power loss that prevents its implementation in massive MIMO and high-frequency systems~\cite{Abdelrahman_2017}, in this RIS-based transmit architecture the source-RIS channel is wireless and is referred to as \emph{space feeding mechanism}, that is inherently more energy-efficient~\cite{Hum_2014, Nayeri_2015, Abdelrahman_2017}.
+Furthermore, unlike hybrid analog-digital arrays, where analog network losses limit scalability for massive MIMO and high-frequency systems~\cite{Abdelrahman_2017}, the wireless source-RIS link, often referred to as a \emph{space feeding mechanism}, provides inherent energy efficiency~\cite{Hum_2014, Nayeri_2015, Abdelrahman_2017}.